Spafi/jpa-postgres-heroku-demo/README.md

+## A simple demo SpringBoot application deployment process to Heroku using Hibernate JPA Implementation.
+### It's here mostly for me to have it at hand, but I thought it might help somebody else as well.

 Navigate to folder containing Spring Application.
 Tip: Create it with https://start.spring.io/.
 Set Java version to 11 and check if you have the same version of java with ```java -version``` in terminal, otherwise it won't work.